cbernalz/UCIWWEIHR.jl/docs/src/tutorials/uciwwiehr_model_fitting_no_forecast.md

 ## 2. Sampling from the Posterior Distribution and Posterior Predictive Distribution.

 Here we sample from the posterior distribution using the `uciwweihr_fit.jl` function.
 First, we setup some presets, where we need to use `create_uciwweihr_model_params()` to get default parameters for the model.
 Then we have an array where index 1 contains the posterior/prior predictive samples, index 2 contains the posterior/prior generated quantities samples, and index 3 contains the original sampled parameters for the model.
+Again, we can allow misalignment of hospital and wastewater data's observed times.
+For this tutorial, we use the same observed points.

 ``` @example tutorial
 data_hosp = df.hosp
 data_wastewater = df.log_ww_conc
+obstimes_hosp = df.obstimes
-obstimes = df.obstimes
+obstimes_wastewater = df.obstimes
 param_change_times = 1:7:length(obstimes) # Change every week
 priors_only = false
 n_samples = 200